jackmaders/necromancer/docs/ROADMAP.md

 # 🗺️ Project Roadmap

-_(This roadmap was finalized on Monday, 16 June 2025 and uses this date for all examples.)_

 ## v0.X

 Any releases before v1.0 will focus on getting the bot set up and running with essential functionality.

 ## v1.0: Availability Query

-This release establishes the bot's core ability to ask for and display player availability.
+This release establishes the bot's core ability to ask for and display player availability for multiple teams.

 ### Commands & Features

-- `/setup`: Guided command for initial admin/team roles and channel setup.
+- `/team create`: Starts a guided setup to create a new team, including its roles and channels.
 - `/help`: Lists all commands.
-- `/availability post`: Manually creates the availability poll.
+- `/availability post`: Manually creates the availability poll for the team associated with the current channel.
-- `/config view`: Shows current settings.
+- `/config view`: Shows the current team's settings.
-- `/config preferences`: Sets the default duration for availability polls.
+- `/config preferences`: Sets the team's preferences, like the duration for availability polls.
-- `/config schedule type:poll`: Sets the automated schedule for posting the poll.
+- `/config schedule type:poll`: Sets the team's automated schedule for posting the poll.

 ### User Experience

-- The bot posts an embed for the upcoming week (e.g., **Monday, 23 June 2025 - Sunday, 29 June 2025**).
+- The bot posts an embed for the upcoming week (e.g., **Monday, 23 June 2025 - Sunday, 29 June 2025**) in a team's dedicated channel.
 Players use buttons to mark themselves available, and a live summary shows the results.

 ## v1.1: Edit Availability